Marco Calvani: Biography

-In 2013 the Teatro Metastasio Stabile della Toscana organized a retrospective of his work for which he wrote and directed "I am Dracula".
-In 2013 Glory Kadigan directed the New York premiere of his play "Oil" for which he was presented with the Award for Outstanding Playwriting at the Planet Connections Theater Festivity Awards *.
+In 2013 the Teatro Metastasio Stabile della Toscana organized a retrospective of his work for which he wrote and directed I am Dracula.
+The same year, Glory Kadigan directed the New York premiere of his play Oil, for which he was presented with the Award for Outstanding Playwriting at the Planet Connections Theater Festivity Awards.
 He is the founder and artistic director of Mixò, an international cultural center that brings together young actors and writers and promotes original works for stage and screen.
 His works have been translated and performed in six languages.

 He is a member of the Dramatists Guild of America and of the Playwrights/Directors Unit at the Actors Studio.
 He is a permanent artist-in-residence at La MaMa Experimental Theatre Club of New York.

 In 2015 he was awarded the Writer Fellowship from the Edward F. Albee Foundation.